The Duke Department of Medicine is committed to fostering an inclusive community of trainees, faculty, and staff.

 - We support and protect members of racial and ethnic minorities, individuals with disabilities, veterans and military families, members of LGBTQ+ communities, immigrants and refugees, and the many others who enrich our community.

-We have three main initiatives that offer DEI activities, programming, and support:
+We have four main initiatives that offer DEI activities, programming, and support:

 - The Minority Recruitment and Retention Committee provides career mentoring, leadership development, and social networking for faculty, fellows, residents and medical students from under-represented groups.